 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determine the matter described below to be a key audit matter to be communicated in our report.
+We have determined the matter described below to be a key audit matter to be communicated in our report.